Dr. Peter Coco, Coordinator

 In May 2011, the ensemble was invited to perform at the Northeast Regional Tuba Euphonium Conference in Montclair, New Jersey, where they premiered a new version of Stephen Melillo's work Erich which was re-arranged by the composer for this performance.
 Additionally, composer/arranger Ken Pollitt has contributed many original works to the ensemble's repertoire.

 Hofstra Duos and Trios

-"Duos and Trios" specializes in the preparation of small ensembles involving piano with other instruments, piano and voice or piano duets for performance in the Music 20 concerts presented each semester.
+"Duos and Trios" specializes in the preparation of small ensembles involving piano with other instruments, piano and voice, or piano duets for performance in the Music 20 concerts presented each semester.
 It offers an opportunity for pianists to share the pleasure of playing together (in ensemble) with other musicians and the chance for instrumentalists and singers to explore the repertoire with pianists.
-Appropriate music is selected for each group, the parts prepared, rehearsed and each ensemble coached by Prof. Abram.
+Appropriate music is selected for each group, the parts are prepared, rehearsed, and each ensemble coached by Professor Abram.
 Rehearsal and coaching schedules are individually arranged.
 Performances of the works studied are scheduled toward the end of the semester.

-Participants are urged to sign up with Prof. Abram at the first Music 20 meeting.
+Participants are urged to sign up with Professor Abram at the first Music 20 meeting.
 It is possible to be active in more than one Music 20 group.